Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Hitting set for known-order ROABP

+As $h(y)$ is a nonzero polynomial of degree bounded by $w'-1$, it can have at most $w'-1$ roots.
+Thus, there exists an $b \in [w']$ such that

-\end{proof} As mentioned above, the hitting-set proof works only when the field characteristic is zero or greater than $d$.
-We given an example over a small characteristic field, which demonstrates that the problem is not with the proof technique, but with the hitting-set itself.
+\end{proof} This concludes the proof of \expref{Lemma}{lem:bivariatehs}. \end{proof} As mentioned above, the hitting-set proof works only when the field characteristic is zero or greater than $d$.
+We given an example over a small characteristic field, which demonstrates that the problem is not with the proof technique, but with the hitting set itself.
 Let the field characteristic be $2$.
 Consider the polynomial $f(x_1,x_2) = x_2^{2} + x_1^{2} + x_1$.
-Clearly, $f$ has a width-$2$ ROABP.
-For a width-$2$ ROABP, the map in Lemma~\ref{lem:bivariatehs} would be $(x_1,x_2) \mapsto (t^2 , t^2+t)$.
+Clearly, $f$ has a width-$2$ ROABP\@.
+For a width-$2$ ROABP, the map in \expref{Lemma}{lem:bivariatehs} would be $(x_1,x_2) \mapsto (t^2 , t^2+t)$.
 However, $f(t^2, t^2+t) =0$ (over $\F_2$).
-Hence, the hitting-set does not work.
+Hence, the hitting set does not work.

-Now, we move on to getting a hitting-set for an $n$-variate ROABP. \comment{ We further extend Lemma~\ref{lem:bivariatehs} to show that our hitting-set also preserves the coefficient space of any vector polynomial computed by a bivariate ROABP.
-We elaborate in the following lemma.
+Now, we move on to getting a hitting set for an $n$-variate ROABP\@.